Read Nagarjuna with voice, context, and method in the same frame.

 The strongest objection seems clear: whether emptiness can avoid being misunderstood as nothingness while still doing its radical anti-essentialist work

 Perhaps.
-Yet even a limited view can remain powerful if it makes emptiness as the dependent-arising of all things, not nihilism but a cure for reified metaphysical grasping harder to ignore.
+Yet even a limited view can remain powerful if it keeps emptiness as the dependent-arising of all things, not nihilism but a cure for reified metaphysical grasping harder to ignore than it was before.

 Prompt 5: Identify several of Nagarjuna's most enduring ideas and estimate their standing today.